Administrative rule R657-45

-(c) A resident disabled veteran that is eligible for a discounted fishing license under Section 23-19-38.3 and R657-12-10, may obtain a multi-year fishing license at the reduced 365 day license fee rate multiplied by the number of years in the license term.
+(c) A resident disabled veteran that is eligible for a service-connected disability license under Section 23-19-38.3 and R657-12-10, may obtain a multi-year license at the reduced 365 day license fee rate multiplied by the number of years in the license term.

 (3) A person with a current, one to five year hunting, fishing, or combination license may renew the license by purchasing:

 (a) a new license on or after its expiration date; or